-The Corporation has not applied the following IFRSs issued by the IASB but not yet endorsed by the FSC.
-The FSC announced that amendments to IFRS 4, IFRS 9 and IFRS 15 will take effect starting January 1, 2018.
-As of the date the financial statements were authorized for issue, the FSC had not announced the effective dates of other New IFRSs.
+The Group has not applied the following IFRSs issued by the IASB but not yet endorsed by the FSC.
+The FSC announced that amendments to IFRS 4, IFRS 9 and IFRS 15 will take effect starting from January 1, 2018.
+As of the date the consolidated financial statements were authorized for issue, the FSC had not announced the effective dates of the other New IFRSs.